coreos/quay-docs/issues/no-login.md

 ---
 To create a repository on Quay.io, you must use an authenticated user or [robot account](/glossary/robot-accounts.html).

-### I am not signed into Quay.io in the Docker CLI
+### I am not signed into Quay.io in the docker CLI

 {% include login.md %}